AME Impact Newsletter

-The School of Aerospace and Mechanical Engineering (AME), at the University of Oklahoma, invites applications for four tenure-track positions in aerospace engineering at the Assistant Professor level in the general areas below.
+The School of Aerospace and Mechanical Engineering (AME), at the University of Oklahoma, invites applications for four tenure-track positions in aerospace and mechanical engineering at the assistant professor level in the general areas below.

 Advanced Manufacturing (AM) Systems, with particular interest in custom manufacturing; controlling composition and internal structure of materials for multi-material additive manufacturing; multi-scale modeling and data analytics; and sensor-based manufacturing design.

 Propulsion Systems, with interest in, fuel-efficient and environmentally friendly aircraft engines; sustainment and modernization; new and advanced propulsion technologies for aircraft, unmanned aerial systems and/or space exploration initiatives.